-One of the biggest problems English learners face is pronouncing words that look or sound similar to each other- were, where, for example.
+One of the biggest problems English learners face is pronouncing words that look or sound similar to each other – were and where, for example.
 I know that my students sometimes have difficulty hearing the difference between similarly pronounced words, and get them easily confused with each other, even though the meanings are usually very different.

-Some of the most easily confused words to pronounce are were, where, we’re, and wear.
+Some of the most easily confused words to pronounce are were and where, as well as we’re and wear.
 They can be especially tricky because they look and sound similar to each other.
 We want to clear up the differences between them, so read on to find out more!

 We’re is a contraction of “we are” and should be used when talking about something that you are doing with other people.
 It’s pronounced using two syllables- we/re and rhymes with beer, here, and near, so make sure to say “we” first before the “errr” sound at the end.